Merchant acquirer vs payment processor: What's the difference?

 Quick summary: payment processor vs merchant acquirer

-A payment processor transmits data between other parties involved in a transaction, whereas a merchant acquirer is the licensed financial services provider that manages merchant accounts, through which businesses accept card payments.
+A payment processor transmits data between other parties involved in a transaction, whereas a merchant acquirer is the licensed financial service provider that manages merchant accounts, through which businesses accept card payments.

 Checkout.com owns four of the critical stages of payment technology